michaelkazman/earthcam-trng/README.md

 The bytes are then fed into the blockchain application in the form of a nonce (number used once) for SHA256 hash generation.

-The process described above can be executed with the following command:
+The process described above can be executed with the following command (may take ~1 minute for execution to complete):

 `node blockchain/main.js`